viur-framework/viur-docs/source/training_config.rst

 --------------------------
 Emit Content-Security-Policy HTTP-header with each request.

-Use server.securityheaders to modify this property.
+Use :meth:`server.securityheaders.addCspRule` to modify this property.

 viur.db.caching